Arc-Computer/arc-memory/docs/roadmap/sdk_refactoring_plan.md

 - Return formats optimized for human readability, not machine consumption
 - Limited programmatic composability

+## Framework-Agnostic Design Philosophy

+Our SDK refactoring is explicitly designed to follow the framework-agnostic approach pioneered by NVIDIA's Agent Intelligence Toolkit (AIQ).
+This philosophy has several key principles:

+1. **Functions as the Universal Interface**
+   - Treat all components (agents, tools, workflows) as simple function calls
+   - Provide a consistent interface regardless of the underlying framework
+   - Enable easy composition of different components

+2. **Building on Existing Plugin Architecture**
+   - Leverage and extend our existing plugin system documented in `docs/api/plugins.md`
+   - Apply the same patterns that work for our `IngestorPlugin` to framework adapters
+   - Use entry points for discoverable, extensible components

+3. **True Framework Neutrality**
+   - Support multiple agent frameworks without favoring any particular one
+   - Allow developers to use Arc Memory with their framework of choice
+   - Provide adapters for popular frameworks (LangChain, OpenAI, etc.) while maintaining a core that's framework-independent

+4. **Composition and Reuse**
+   - Design components that can be easily combined
+   - Support mixing tools from different frameworks
+   - Enable progressive enhancement of agent capabilities

+By following this approach, we ensure that Arc Memory can be used with any agent framework, current or future, without requiring users to replatform or rewrite their code.
+This maximizes the utility and longevity of our SDK in a rapidly evolving AI ecosystem.

 ## Target Architecture

 Drawing inspiration from NVIDIA's Agent Intelligence Toolkit (AIQ) framework-agnostic approach and Neo4j's GraphRAG approach, we'll adopt a plugin-based architecture that treats all components as function calls, enabling true framework agnosticism and database flexibility: